General & Administrative Information

 Usually, a student transferring from another institution is eligible for admission to the College if the student is eligible for immediate re-enrollment at the most recent college attended.
 If academically ineligible to return to a previous college, a transfer student generally will not be allowed to enroll in the College until one semester elapses or until completion of an approved developmental or preparatory program at the College.
 The Admissions Appeal Committee will decide on each case and usually impose special conditions (including placement and probation) for the admission of such a student.

-Each student transferring from another college should consult with the Director of Admissions at the College for an assessment of credits in order to determine academic standing before registering for classes.
+Each student transferring from another college should consult with the Admissions & Records Office at the College for an assessment of credits in order to determine academic standing before registering for classes.
 Official transcripts must be sent directly to the Admissions Office.
 Generally, no credit will be given for courses with grades lower than “C” or for courses from colleges and universities not accredited by a regional accrediting association.

 Applying for Credit or Waiver of Requirements

-The student who has reason to believe that previous educational studies, training programs, or work experience may entitle him or her to an adjustment in the course requirements for a particular curriculum should contact the Director of Admissions/Counseling to determine procedures before registering for classes.
+The student who has reason to believe that previous educational studies, training programs, or work experience may entitle him or her to an adjustment in the course requirements for a particular curriculum should contact the Admissions & Records office to determine procedures before registering for classes.

 Classification of Students: